auth0/docs/articles/integrations/_template.md

 ### 3. Follow the live documentation

 Now you will be directed to a tutorial for this integration containing information customized for your account.
 You may need to enter information from ${meta.title}.
-Simply follow each of the steps as shown:
+Simply follow each of the steps in the tutorial:

 ![](${image1})